AlexanLiakou/MyMovies-Project/README.md

 Simple web app to create a movie list and get movie info, designed with Tailwind/Vanilla Js/Axios/jQuery.

-Life cycle limited to browser session.
+Lifecycle limited to browser session.

 Add movies in your list in the first section and then search your list for the desired movie using the title filter.
 Get info about the desired movie from the OMDb database.